demisto/dockerfiles/README.md

 ./docker/create_new_docker_image.py -p three --pkg ldap3 ldap
 </pre>

   The above command will create a directory `docker/ldap` with all relevant files all setup for building a docker image.
-You can now build the image locally by following: [Building Locally a Test Build](#building-locally-a-test-build).
+You can now build the image locally by following: [Building Locally a Test Build](#building-a-docker-image-locally).
 </details>

 <details>
   <summary><b>Manually</b></summary>
   All image directories are located under the <code>docker</code> directory.
 Each Docker image is managed in its own directory under the <code>docker</code> directory.
 The image directory should be named the same as the image name (without the organization prefix).
 We use the <a src="https://www.theserverside.com/definition/Kebab-case">kebab-case</a> naming convention for image names.
 For example, to create a Docker image named <code>hello-world</code>, you would create a new directory, <code>docker/hello-world</code>.

   The image directory should contain a `Dockerfile` which will be used for building the Docker image.
 When an image is built, it is tagged with the commit hash and version.
 </details>

-## Building a Docker Image locally
+## Building a Docker Image Locally

 It is possible to run a local build to verify that the build process is working.

 Requirements:

 * Local install of docker
-* Local install of pipenv or poetry (if building an image which is managing packages via these build tools - recommended)
+* Local install of `pipenv` or `poetry` (depends whether the image folder contains `Pipfile` or a `pyproject.toml`, respectively)

 The script `docker/build_docker.sh` is used to build all modified Docker images.
 The script detects modified directories using `git` by comparing against `origin/master` if on a branch or if on `master` by using the `CIRCLE_COMPARE_URL` environment variable to obtain the commit range of the current build.